Jenn Colella: Theatre

 As a UCI graduate, Colella participated in a showcase in New York, along with NYU and Yale, and auditioned for a part.
 After going back to California for a few months, she got a call to come back to New York to audition for Sissy in the original production of Urban Cowboy, and was cast in her Broadway debut role.
 She had not yet gotten her Equity card.
 The world premiere was at the Coconut Grove Playhouse, in Miami, Florida.
-Then it moved to the Broadhurst Theatre for its seven and one half weeks New York run.
+Then it moved to the Broadhurst Theatre for its seven and a half week New York run.
 When the show closed, she returned to California and co-hosted a game show.